Unpowered aircraft: Balloons

 Free-flying Balloons drift with the wind.
 The pilot controls the altitude either by heating the air more or by releasing ballast weight.
 The wind direction usually changes with altitude, so crude directional control can be obtained by changing altitude.

 A round tethered balloon is unstable in any significant wind.
 A kite balloon is streamlined to make it stable in strong winds.

 Today, the majority of manned balloon flights are recreational, whereas unmanned and usually free-flying balloons are widely used for meteorological measurement.

-Kites
+Kites and parasails

 Kites are aircraft that are tethered to some other object (fixed or mobile) or other means that maintain tension in the kite line; and rely on virtual or real wind blowing over and under them to generate lift and drag.
 Kytoons are balloon kites that are shaped and tethered to obtain kiting deflections, and can be lighter-than-air, neutrally buoyant, or heavier-than air.
 Kites have been developed for commercial applications using kite control systems, including the airborne wind energy systems of high altitude wind power.